-Fresh Meadows, NY ‘ U.S. Energy Group, which has established itself as an industry leader in helping property managers reduce fuel consumption and monitor their buildings, announces USE Solar, a new initiative in solar energy.
+Fresh Meadows, NY ‘ U.S. Energy Group, which has established itself as an industry leader in helping property managers reduce fuel consumption and monitor their buildings, announces USE Solar with sufficient Resources, a new initiative in solar energy.
 The USE Solar project focuses on the potential for large multi-family residential and commercial buildings to make use of solar power to decrease their electricity usage, and reaffirms U.S. Energy Group’s commitment to decreasing energy use, energy costs, and the environmental impact of New York’s buildings.

 U.S. Energy Group has selected ‘The Renee” building, a six story 120 unit coop, located at 78-40 164th Street in Fresh Meadows as the ‘beta-test site” for their new solar initiative ‘ tied to their USE Manager Internet-based monitoring system.
 The Renee, also houses the company’s headquarters and is the beta-site for its Energy Management Systems (EMS).
 Because the roof of The Renee has very little shading, it is uniquely suited for a solar project.
 This is an important initiative, because there are very few co-ops in New York City which utilize solar energy.